 Be a fearless woman

 Man or woman; our primate brains teach us to be afraid, not to be happy.
 We are taught to survive, not to thrive.
-The pursuit of happiness is a kind of lie to those new age people who are unsatisfied and always daydream about their missing something.
+The pursuit of happiness is a kind of lie to those new-age people who are unsatisfied and always daydream about missing something.

 They’re liars, but you believe them.
 Why?